robmcmullen/asmgen/README.rst

 AsmGen - code generator for sprites, fonts, and images for Apple ][ hi-res and Atari 8-bit computers

-This program creates 6502 (or 65c02) code that draws sprites using unrolled loops for each shifted shape.
-By removing data shifts, image lookups, and loops the images can be drawn much faster than otherwise possible.
+This program creates 6502 (or 65c02) code for several tasks, including a sprite complier (based on `HiSprite <https://github.com/blondie7575/HiSprite>`_) that hardcodes sprite data in unrolled loops for each shifted shape.
+By removing image lookups and loops, sprites can be drawn much faster than otherwise possible.

 Other utilities include generating code for reporting screen damage, a fast bitmap font renderer, and generation for all the row/column lookup tables for